Yang Liwei: Spaceflight career

 Yang punctuated his journey with regular updates on his condition; variations of "I feel good", the last coming as the capsule floated to the ground after re-entry.
-He spoke to his wife as the Shenzhou 5 started its eighth circuit around the Earth, assuring her from space: "I feel very good, don't worry".
+He spoke to his wife as the Shenzhou 5 started its eighth orbit around the Earth, assuring her from space: "I feel very good, don't worry".
 He ate specially designed packets of shredded pork with garlic, Kung Pao chicken and eight treasure rice, along with Chinese herbal tea.
-During the flight, Yang slept 2 times in 3 hour intervals.
+During the flight, Yang slept two times in 3-hour intervals.
 In the middle of the journey, state television broadcast footage of Yang waving a small flag of the People's Republic of China and that of the United Nations inside his capsule.

 State media said Yang's capsule was supplied with a gun, a knife and tent in case he landed in the wrong place.

 Yang's craft landed in the grasslands of the Chinese region of Inner Mongolia at around 06:30 CST on 16 October 2003 (22:00 UTC), having completed 14 orbits and travelled more than 600,000 km.
-Yang was in space for a total of 21 hours, Yang left the capsule about 15 minutes after landing, and was congratulated by Premier Wen Jiabao.
+Yang was in space for a total of 21 hours, Yang left the capsule about 15 minutes after landing, and was congratulated by Chinese Premier Wen Jiabao.
 But the astronaut's bleeding lips seen in the official images broadcast sparked rumors of a hard landing confirmed by accounts of personnel present at the landing site.

 Although the first Chinese citizen in space, Yang Liwei is not the first person of Chinese origin in space.
 Shanghai-born Taylor Wang flew on Space Shuttle mission STS-51-B in 1985.
 Wang, however, had become a United States citizen in 1975.
-Taylor Wang was not the first person born from China to go to orbit.
+Taylor Wang was not the first person born in China to go to orbit.
 William Anders was born in Hong Kong on 17 October 1933.
 Anders would be a part of the Apollo 8 lunar orbital mission in 1968.

 Yang visited Hong Kong on 31 October 2003, holding talks and sharing his experiences during a six-day stay in the territory.
 The visit coincided with an exhibition that featured his reentry capsule, spacesuit and leftover food from his 21-hour mission.
 On 5 November he travelled to Macau.

-On 7 November, Yang received the title of "Space Hero" from Jiang Zemin, the Chairman of the PRC Central Military Commission (CMC).
+On 7 November, Yang received the title of "Space Hero" from Jiang Zemin, the Chairman of the CCP Central Military Commission (CMC).
 He also received a badge of honour during a ceremony at the Great Hall of the People.
 Russia awarded him the Gagarin medal.
 The Chinese University of Hong Kong has given Yang an honorary doctorate.

 The asteroid 21064 Yangliwei and the fossil bird Dalingheornis liweii are named after him.